CHC30121 – Certificate III in Early Childhood Education and Care – for International Students

 Duration

-This qualification is delivered over a period of 20hrs weekly.
-Participants enrolled in this course will have up to 13 months or 56 weeks including holidays to complete the course requirements.
+This qualification is delivered over 1108 hours, including 160 hours of practical placement.
+Participants enrolled in this course will have up to 56 weeks (including 20 hrs/per week of studying and excluding the end of year holiday and term breaks) to complete the course requirements.

 Delivery Format